akseshina/quandoo_test_assignment/README.md

 Like in the first task, I decided to focus on revenue as one of the most important metrics for business.
 Additionally, I suggest monitoring the number of reservations, as this is Quandoo's main service, so it makes sense to track its progress.
 Besides total revenue, I recommend tracking the median revenue of a single reservation (often referred to as "average," but I suggest the median as a better alternative to the mean due to its resistance to outliers).
 Firstly, it would be ideal if the median revenue does not decrease over time, and even better if it increases.
 Secondly, it's a useful metric for comparing different sources of reservations.

 On the dashboard, I have presented these three metrics both grouped for the entire dataset and broken down by countries and marketing channels.
-On the left panel of the dashboard are filters, so if you want, for example, to view metrics broken down by marketing channels within a single country, it can easily be done.
+On the left panel of the dashboard are filters, so if you want, for example, to view metrics broken down by marketing channels within a single country, it could be done easily.

-In the top right corner, I have displayed overall statistics for the main entities of the service - revenue, reservations, customers, merchants.
+In the top right corner, I have displayed overall statistics for the main entities of the service – revenue, reservations, customers, merchants.

 I have also added two maps to the dashboard, by countries and by cities, to better represent the service's geography.

-At the bottom is a section with charts that do not directly affect the company's performance but are useful for understanding the data structure.
+At the bottom is a section with charts that do not directly affect the company's performance but are useful for understanding the nature of this data.